 On September 14, 1938, a group of New London citizens founded New London Junior College as a private, nonprofit, coeducational, two-year college in their community.
 In 1950, the name Mitchell College was officially adopted by the trustees to honor the descendants of the Alfred Mitchell family, principal benefactors of the College since its founding.
-The high quality of Mitchell's academic program was recognized in 1956 when the College was awarded membership in the New England Association of Schools and Colleges (now New England Commission of Higher Education).
-Taking a leading role in educating students with learning differences, Mitchell established its specialized learning center, the Bentsen Learning Center, in 1981.

-In 1998, the College offered its first baccalaureate program in the area of human development and currently offers four-year degrees in four Cores with twelve concentrations as well as three associate's degrees.
-In 2006, Thames Academy (now Thames at Mitchell College) launched its distinctive college onboarding program on campus, providing college-bound students with learning differences a structured year on a college campus to gain skills for a successful transition to a traditional college.
-In 2007, Mitchell College officially joined the Division III National Collegiate Athletic Association and was a founding member of the New England Collegiate Conference, where they have earned championship titles across multiple years in many sports.
+The high quality of Mitchell's academic program was recognized in 1956 when the College was awarded membership in the New England Association of Schools and Colleges.
+Taking a leading role in educating students with learning differences, Mitchell established it specialized learning center, now called the Bentsen Learning Center, in 1981.
+In 1998, the College offered its first baccalaureate program in the area of human development and currently offers four-year degrees in 14 programs of study as well as three associate's degrees.
+In 2006, Thames Academy (now Thames at Mitchell College) launched its distinctive post-graduate program on campus, providing college-bound students with learning differences a structured year on a college campus to gain skills for a successful transition to a traditional college.
+In 2007 Mitchell College officially joined the Division III National Collegiate Athletic Association and was a founding member of the New England Collegiate Conference, where they have earned championship titles across multiple years in many sports.
 Mitchell College celebrates a long and proud tradition of educating students to discover and build on their strengths while gaining an appreciation for diversity in thought and the richness of a full life.
-DIRECTIONS TO MITCHELL COLLEGE From Springfield and Hartford From Springfield, follow Interstate 91 South to Hartford.
+Directions to Mitchell College From Spring and Hartford From Springfield, follow Interstate 91 South to Hartford.
 Take Route 84 East to Route 2 East to Route 11 in Colchester.
 When the expressway ends, go left for one mile.
 Turn right onto route 85 for 13 miles into New London.
-Turn right onto Colman Street\ and go to the end, then turn left onto Rout 1 (Bank Street) and take the second right onto Montauk Avenue.
+Turn right onto Colman Street and go to the end, then turn left onto Rout 1 (Bank Street) and take the second right onto Montauk Avenue.
 Proceed 1.5 miles to the College entrance.
 The Admissions and Financial Aid Offices are located in Henry Hall on Pequot Avenue by the water's edge.
 From Worcester Take Route 395 in Auburn, South to Exit 77.
-Take left onto Route 85 to Colman Street as describe above\.
+Take left onto Route 85 to Colman Street as describe above.
 From Boston and Providence Proceed South on Interstate 95.